henryoliver/StarWars-AT-AT-responsive/README.md

 StarWars-AT-AT-animation (responsive)
 =====================================

-The responsive version made in Sass of the awesome StarWars-AT-AT animation done by Anthony Calzadilla.
-You can check other incredible demos on his website here: http://www.anthonycalzadilla.com.
+The responsive version using Sass of the awesome StarWars-AT-AT animation done by <a href="http://www.anthonycalzadilla.com">Anthony Calzadilla</a>.

+You check the demo here: http://app.polen.is/StarWars-AT-AT-responsive/index.html